 In terms of breadth, authorities would typically require data for counterparties and underliers within its legal jurisdiction.
-An authority may also have an interest in on all institutions globally, and on all underliers regardless of the country of origin, given the global nature of the exposures.
+An authority may also have an interest in all institutions globally and all underliers regardless of the country of origin, given the global nature of the exposures.

-Network analysis' functional utility is greatly enhanced with the inclusion of the identity of each counterparty (which can nonetheless be anonymised if necessary).
-To conduct network analysis and make use of the robust set of mathematical tools it enables, the data requested at the transaction-level information should be organised by unique counterparty, by underlier, and by the direction of the trade.
-It could also be useful to know the domicile of both counterparties and to identify the importance of certain critical 'nodes', that is, the country and sector of each counterparty (identity can nonetheless be anonymised if necessary) may be needed.
+The functional utility of network analysis is greatly enhanced if the identity of each counterparty (which can nonetheless be anonymised if necessary) is included.
+To conduct network analysis and make use of the robust set of mathematical tools it provides, the data requested at the transaction-level information should be organised by unique counterparty, by underlier and by the direction of the trade.
+It could also be useful to know the domicile of both counterparties and to identify the importance of certain critical "nodes", that is, the country and sector of each counterparty (identity can nonetheless be anonymised if necessary) may be needed.